FarisGJD/postit/README.md

 # Notes

-Unfortunately, my GitPod workspace which had 90% of my work completed was corrupted meaning I lost a huge amount of work as you will be able to tell from my repo commits and pushes.
+Unfortunately, my GitPod workspace which had 90% of my work completed was corrupted meaning I lost a huge amount of work in terms of my project and README as you will be able to tell from my repo commits and pushes.
 I have had to restart all over again and complete everything within a week.